Val-de-mar/pascal/README.md

     every type and operator from c++ can be easily transfered by addition it into DefaultOperatorManager, using type traits of BuiltInOperations.h file basic interpretier with arythmetics, if-then-else condition and input/output

+There is a code example in file input
-code will be covered by tests in the second iteration
+Code will be covered by tests in the second iteration